Updated: Jul 9

 Start class with 1 minute of silence.
 Easy to put into practice, even in virtual settings.

 Ideas for redesigning the physical space that students inhabit:

 Use or add additional public space for sitting and intentionally give them prime locations where people can intentionally take rest.

 Add soft infrastructure, green and blue spaces (environment with grass and water).

 With both types of interventions, the panelists stressed that we have to holistically and intentionally incorporate mindfulness.
 It takes time to see the full benefits of mindfulness in helping people.

 Deledao recognizes that educators need help in redesigning the internet experience to be mindful of mental health.
 That's why we are more than a web filter.
 Our AI technology has student wellness features to make the internet a positive experience.
-If you're a K-12 educator, contact us for a demo today.

 "Deledao stood out to our Steering Committee, and our independent judges, as one of the most truly unique submissions.
 By innovating at the intersection of AI, education, and wellness, it occupies a niche filled by no other submission this year, or, indeed, in any other.”